PedroLuisBernardos/PedroLuisBernardos/README.md

 ## 👨‍💻 Who am I?

-<p  align="justify"><samp>In 2023, I graduated from the Bachelor's degree in Computer Science and Software Engineering at UQAM.
-I had two internships as a developper: one at Hydro-Québec and one at Intact.
-I am currently working for ALTEN as a contractor for the Société Générale.
-I have a great facility to learn by myself and I take the opportunity to learn new programming languages!
-Currently, I have a great interest in full stack web development; I really enjoy coding in Java, SpringBoot, Angular and React but I am still open to the idea of exploring new notions 😃!</samp></p>
+<p  align="justify"><samp>I am currently a Master's student in Project Management at ESG UQAM, with experience in DevOps and software engineering.
+After three years in technical and organizational roles, I am looking to expand my skills in project management, particularly in the video game, board game, digital learning, and creative project sectors.

+Passionate about game development, I have worked on projects such as Pokéssonne, a Pokémon version of Carcassonne, and the creation of board game tutorials 🎲.
+Self-taught and highly organized 📚, I am always seeking new challenges.

+I am also fluent in English 🇬🇧 and Spanish 🇪🇸, which allows me to adapt to various professional environments.

+I am actively seeking a project management internship for this summer and open to opportunities in project management and the creative/tech sectors.</samp></p>

 ### ![mana simic](https://cubecobra.com/content/symbols/g-u.png) Interests